Originally published on May 2nd, 2012.

 Mike Valanzola, a candidate for an alternate spot, also from the Romney slate, noted that there was a “significant faction here to send a message that they’re not supportive of Governor Romney. ”

 But not everyone saw all of these new faces as a bad thing.
 “The Republican Party is changing”, said Caucus Chairman and Mayor of West Springfield, Greg Neffinger, “At least half of them would have been brought up Democratic before.
 We’re changing the idea that Republicans are in fact People [for the] People. ”

-Even Michael Cavallaro, who’s fate hangs on the results of 14 provisional ballots, shared that sentiment explaining the caucus process is “transparent and positive” and found it “alive and well.”
+Even Michael Cavallaro, whose fate hangs on the results of 14 provisional ballots, shared that sentiment explaining the caucus process is “transparent and positive” and found it “alive and well.”

-The Republican National Convention will take place on August 27th to the 30th in Tampa Bay, Florida.
+The Republican National Convention will take place from August 27th to the 30th in Tampa Bay, Florida.